Draglow/mekina-project/README.md

 Welcome to our Django Car Seller Website!
 This platform is designed to streamline the process of buying and selling cars online, providing users with a seamless experience from browsing to purchasing.

+This is my first project, developed by following a tutorial, and serves as a foundational step in my journey as a web developer.

 ## Features

 - **User Authentication**: Secure registration and login system for buyers and sellers.